Luc1ous/rilt/README.md

 # RILT PROJECT
-RILT is a website where you can readt articles about Laravel and it's ecosystem
+RILT is a website where you can read articles about Laravel and it's ecosystem

 ## Tech Stack
  - React.js